 LATIN IS AMERICA STATEMENT

-I am the Artistic Director of LA LUCHA ARTS, a production company through which I have produced several of my original works, including plays that comprise the LATIN IS AMERICA play cycle and it’s lecture performance.
-This bi-lingual cycle of plays will ultimately have 33 parts, one for each of the countries and dependencies in Latin America.
+I am the Executive Artistic Director of LA LUCHA ARTS, a production company through which I have produced several of my original works, including plays that comprise the LATIN IS AMERICA play cycle and it’s lecture performance.
+This bi-lingual cycle of plays will include pieces in dedication to countries and dependencies in Latin America.

 Performance of monologues from three plays in the Latin is America play cycle: “CAFÉ”, “LA PALOMA PRISONER” and “LA NEGRA” create an interactive event where I create dialogue and engage audiences in the themes and social justice initiatives of the work.